giantswarm/docs/src/content/general/architecture/capi/index.md

 {{< /tab >}}
 {{< tab id="flags-openstack" title="OpenStack">}}

-The setup requires an external network configured in the project to allow the machines to pull images or route requests from containers to Internet.
+The setup requires an external network configured in the project to allow the machines to pull images or route requests from containers to the Internet.
 On the other side, there is an internal network which interconnects all master and worker machines allowing the internal communication of all containers within the cluster.
 At the same time, it allocates the load balancers that are created dynamically as result of exposing a service in the cluster.
-The load balancer, in case of being external, allocates a floating IP to make possible the connection with external endpoints.
+In case the load balancer is external, a floating IP is allocated to enable the connection with external endpoints.

 {{< /tab >}}
 {{< /tabs >}}

-Internally, Cluster API (CAPI) use kubeadm to configure all the machines according to the standards.
+Internally, Cluster API (CAPI) uses kubeadm to configure all the machines according to current standards.
 It uses a template defined as yaml, part of CAPI, where we have hardened the different parameters for the API and other controllers running in the master machine.

 ## Giant Swarm Platform

-The Giant Swarm Platform revolves around the the management cluster API.
-The main reason is nowadays Kubernetes is the standard defacto for managing infrastructure in a modern way.
-Its extensibility makes easy to transform a cluster in a Platform adding the sugar to make user experience great.
+The Giant Swarm Platform is based on the management cluster API.
+The main reason is that Kubernetes has become the de-facto standard for managing infrastructure in a modern way.
+Its extensibility makes it easy to transform a cluster in a Platform with a secret sauce that makes the experience great.

-Our platform let us the customer manage (workload) clusters and applications in a Cloud Native fashion.
-Here we are going to explain the bootstrapping process of a cluster, how it is managed in the entire lifecycle and which components the cluster run based on the role, workload or management.
+Our platform let's customers manage (workload) clusters and applications in a Cloud Native fashion.
+Following is an explanation of the bootstrapping process of a cluster, how it is managed throughout its lifecycle and which cluster components run based on its role (i.e. workload cluster or management cluster).

 ### Bootstrapping

 The initial deployment entails the creation of that management cluster in a defined region.
 We have built a tool that performs all steps need to create a cluster and convert into a management cluster.

-The process involves several steps that we resume briefly in the following list:
+The process involves several steps that we will review briefly in the following list:

 1. Configure the credentials for the chosen provider.
 2. Add the installation details into our config management system (Github repo).